Coastal Research and Education Society of Long Island

 President

-Dr. Arthur "Artie" Kopelman is a population ecologist whose research interests, since 1987 include the study of fin, humpback, and other whales of New York and New England; and since 1995, the population dynamics of pinnipeds of NY.
+Dr. Kopelman is a population ecologist whose research interests, since 1987, include the study of finback, humpback, and other and whales of New York and New England; and since 1995, the population dynamics of the seals of NY.
 Through the use of photo-identification, Dr. Kopelman has been examining the site fidelity of harbor seals at Cupsogue Beach Park in Westhampton Beach, NY, since 2006.
-He received his Ph.D. in Biology in 1982 from The Graduate School and University Center of CUNY.
-Dr. Kopelman was a Full Professor of Science in the Department of Science and Mathematics, Fashion Institute of Technology of the State University of NY and retired in July 2020 after 39 years.
-Dr. Kopelman was named to the position of Professor Emeritus of Science and became only the 9th Professor Emeritus in FIT's 78 years
+In 1982, he received his PhD in Biology from The Graduate School and University Center of CUNY.

-In May 2010, Dr. Kopelman was appointed a Distinguished Service Professor by the State University of New York Board of Trustees.
+Dr. Kopelman was a Full Professor of Science in the Department of Science and Mathematics, Fashion Institute of Technology of the State University of NY, and retired in July 2020, after 39 years.
+He is now a Professor Emeritus (the 9th individual to receive this honor in FIT's 80 years).
+In May 2010, Dr. Kopelman was appointed to the rank of SUNY Distinguished Service Professor by the State University of New York Board of Trustees.
 Distinguished Professorship is the highest honor conferred upon instructional faculty in the State University of New York (SUNY) system.
-Dr. Kopelman is now a SUNY Distinguished Service Professor Emeritus
+Dr. Kopelman is now a SUNY Distinguished Professor Emeritus.
+Dr. Kopelman is also an Lecturer (part-time) at SUNY Stony Brook, School of Marine and Atmospheric Sciences, teaching courses pertaining to marine mammals

 Vice-President